(Possibly) Get Free Breakfast at Hiltons, Just by Having the Right Credit Card (2020)

 - A free night certificate every year, without a spending requirement.
 This saves about $150 in potential lost rewards, when compared to needing to spend $15,000 per year with the regular or business cards to get the certificate.
 Even better, you get your first free night certificate when you initially get the card, rather than on your first anniversary.

 - A full Priority Pass membership.
 Instead of just getting 10 visits, you'll get unlimited access to Priority Pass lounges, with the ability to bring in two guests per visit.
 However, unlike the Priority Pass memberships that come from other credit cards, the memberships that come from Amex credit cards no longer provide access to restaurants and other alternative locations that participate in the Priority Pass program.
 You'll only get access to the program's more traditional lounges.
-And you are likely to have a membership from another card.
-Get Free Airport Lounge Access from a Credit Card.
+And there is a significant chance that you will already have a membership from another card, removing the value from this benefit Get Free Airport Lounge Access from a Credit Card.

 - A $250 annual airline incidentals credit.
 It only pays for extra fees, like baggage fees and inflight food and beverage purchases, rather than for airplane tickets.
 And, you can only use it on a single airline that you choose at the beginning of the year./li> Most people find it very hard to naturally take full advantage of these Airline Incidental credits.
 If you choose the airline you fly the most, chances are that you already have ways to avoid many of the applicable charges, via the airline's credit card or elite status.
 If you choose another airline, you are unlikely to naturally incur $250 in charges.